mdantonio-c/mistral-hub/docs/README.md

 ![](icon3.png)

-The requests cannot be canceled: clicking the trash bin icon deletes only the associated output file upon request (extraction data).
-Once deleted, it will obviously no longer be possible to download this file.
+Clicking the trash bin icon the user can choose to delete or archive the request.
+If the archive option is chosen, only the associated output file is deleted (extraction data) while the request and its detail will still be available in the Archive tab.
+Once the request is archived, it will obviously no longer be possible to download the related file .

 The situation of the user disk quota occupation is shown on the widget "Storage" on the left.